 - 1. Acceptable forms of verification include: - a.
-Account statements, passbooks, certificates of deposit, etc., if they show
+Account statements, passbooks, certificates of deposit, etc., if they show enough information and are signed by the financial institution. - b.

-- b.
 Broker's quarterly statements showing value of stocks or bonds and the earnings credited to the family. - c.
 IRS Form 1099 from the financial institution.